Vehicle Breakdown call out + replacement battery supply & mobile fitting at a competitive price !

 Safety reminder :

 Vehicle Batteries may contain Sulphuric acid which can cause burns.
 Car batteries can emit hydrogen gas which is an easily ignited and explosive gas.
+Avoid flames & sources of ignition.
 Metallic objects in contact with battery terminals, and terminal disconnection / connection can cause sparks which may ignite hydrogen gas causing explosion.
 Avoid smoking and other sources of ignition.
 High currents can be discharged through metal objects such as jewellery causing burns.
 Batteries contain Lead and can be heavy.

 Dispose of correctly.